Ashtavakra Gita: Identification of Ashtavakra

 Ashtavakra is probably identical to the holy sage with the same name who appears in Mahabharata, though the connection is not clearly stated in any of the texts.
 Mukherjee identifies Janaka as the father of Sita and disciple of the sage Yajnavalkya in the Brihadaranyaka Upanishad.
 (Note: Janaka receives the teaching of the supreme Self from Yajnavalkya in the Brihadaranyaka Upanishad.)
 Janaka is also depicted as a king who has attained perfection in vedas.
+The king during the period of Ashtavakra was Ugrasena Janaka in the Mithila Kingdom.

 Contents

 Overview

 Ashtavakra Gita is a dialogue between Ashtavakra and Janaka on the nature of Self/Atman, reality and bondage.
 It offers a radical version of non-dualist philosophy.
 The Gita insists on the complete unreality of the external world and absolute oneness of existence.
 It does not mention any morality or duties, and therefore is seen by commentators as 'godless'.
 It also dismisses names and forms as unreal and a sign of ignorance.

 In a conversation between Janaka and Ashtavakra, pertaining to the deformity of his crooked body, Ashtavakra explains that the size of a temple is not affected by how it is shaped, and the shape of his own body does not affect himself (or Atman).
 The ignorant man's vision is shrouded by names and forms, but a wise man sees only the Self: